wipdev-tech/website/README.md

+> [!WARNING]
+> This repo is outdated.
+My current blog's source code is at <https://github.com/wipdev-tech/wipdev-site-v2>.
+> It includes all this repo's posts plus newer ones.

 # My personal website/blog

 This is my own personal space in which I share R tutorials as well as blog posts about my own learning journey.